Arren Bar-Even

 Arren Bar-Even (ארן בר-אבן; 6 June 1980 – 18 September 2020) was an Israeli biochemist and synthetic biologist.
-In his research, Bar-Even made pioneering advances in the design and implementation of novel pathways for improved CO_{2} fixation. and formate utilisation.
+He made pioneering advances in the design and implementation of novel pathways for improved CO_{2} fixation. and formate utilisation.

 Education and career

 Bar-Even was born on 6 June 1980 in Haifa, Israel.
 He obtained his bachelor's degree in the excellence program from the Faculty of Biology from Technion, the Israeli Institute of Technology in 2002.
 He then completed his master's degree in Bioinformatics at the Weizmann Institute of Science in 2005.
 After working as a consultant in the biotech industry for some years, he returned to academia to complete a PhD degree in biochemistry at the Weizmann Institute of Science in 2012.
 In his work with Ron Milo as his supervisor, he specialized in the design principles of cellular metabolism.
 From 2015, Bar-Even became junior research group leader of the “Systems and Synthetic Metabolism” lab at the Max Planck Institute of Molecular Plant Physiology.